Bridging the Rossby number gap in rapidly rotating thermal convection: Methodology

+We compute solutions to both the rescaled equations (\ref{eq:incomp_rescaled}), (\ref{eq:rescaled_finitekxky}) and (\ref{eq:mean}) and the reduced equations (\ref{eq:reduced}) using the pseudo-spectral code Coral~\citep{miquel2021coral}, a flexible platform for solving partial differential equations in a Cartesian domain.
+We assume periodicity in $(x,y)$ and thus decompose the problem variables using a Fourier basis in the horizontal, whereas a Chebyshev expansion is used in the vertical in order to impose boundary conditions on the bounding surfaces $z=0,1$ using a Galerkin basis recombination.
+Differential operators are discretised using the quasi-inverse method \citep{clenshaw1957numerical,greengard1991spectral,kJ09} to optimize memory usage and accuracy.
+The resolution was varied from $192$ grid points in each direction (corresponding to $128$ alias-free modes) at the lowest values of $\widetilde{Ra}$, up to $768$ grid points ($512$ Chebyshev modes) in the vertical direction and $576$ grid points ($384$ Fourier modes) in the horizontal directions at larger $\widetilde{Ra}$.
+The time-marching relies on the family of stable semi-implicit Runge--Kutta schemes introduced by~\citet{Ascher97}, specifically their four-stage, third-order scheme, known as ARS443.

-For some runs presented here, we have used low amplitude noise as the initial condition, and waited for the convective turbulent flow to settle into a statistically stationary state after a transient period.
+For some of the runs presented here, we have used low-amplitude noise as the initial condition, and waited for the convective turbulent flow to settle into a statistically stationary state after a transient period.
 However, for strongly supercritical flow, this transient may prove much more turbulent than the stationary state itself.
-Hence, in some cases, we resort to an alternative: instead of low amplitude noise, the initial condition for a given run would be chosen as the solution computed at a neighboring position in parameter space.
+Hence, in some cases, we resort to an alternative: instead of low-amplitude noise, the initial condition for a given run was taken from the solution computed at a neighboring position in parameter space.
 This procedure facilitates the computation of the transient.

 Once the transient has subsided, we compute time averages of different diagnostic quantities reported here.
-For instance, the barotropic vertical vorticity displayed in Fig.~\ref{fig:vorticity_bulk} is defined as:
+For instance, the barotropic vertical vorticity displayed in figure~\ref{fig:vorticity_bulk} is defined as: